 Blend together with some ice cubes to give you a perfect summer soup.

-Use a non stick wok to stir fry an assortment of vegetables.
+Use a non stick wok to stir fry an assortment of vegetables with garlic and soy sauce.
+Use fresh ginger if you like it and some dried cumin powder.
 Cook some rice in the rice cooker.
-Mix the rice with the vegetables and serve with spicy peanut sauce.
+Mix the rice with the vegetables and serve with a spicy peanut sauce.

 Rice Noodles with Vegetables